msgflo/msgflo/doc/orchestrate2017/README.md

 I'll show how MsgFlo tooling makes it easier to set up and understand a distributed, multi-worker system.
 And then how to automatically scale the workers based on their amount of tasks, using the GuvScale Heroku addon.

+# Plan

+## Format

+## Outline

+* whoami
+* Distributed system.
+Definition, characteristics.
+* Example problem/system
+* What to split to background workers.
+* ?
+Different communication approaches
+* How AMQP/RabbitMQ works
+* Why message queues/broker
+* What MsgFlo adds
+* Deploying live service, testing with some examples
+* Opening in Flowhub??
+Looking at data going through?
+* Killing the worker, processing resumes when up again
+* Overwhelming the service with requests, degrades performance
+* Setting up GuvScale
+* Running tests again, now autoscaling to maintain perf

+The problem: Building a performant, cost-effective cloud service that is scalable.
+Solution: Use MsgFlo to separate work into dedicated workers communicating over RabbitMQ.
+Use GuvScale to automatically scale the different workers according to their loads.

+## Key points

+* Use message queues for distributed systems, instead of request/response like HTTP
+* Using hetrogenous workers enables more efficient scaling, compared to homogenous all-in-frontend
+* Flowhub w/Msgflo makes it easier to understand the system
+* Use GuvScale on Heroku for autoscaling your system

+Sidepoints

+* Making the external HTTP API async allows more flexibility. create-job:response...request:status/results
+* Job APIs should generally take sets, not invididual items, as input.

+## Not covered

+Maybe just mention in brief

+* MsgFlo for IoT / embedded device networks
+* General-purpose programming with Flowhub (NoFlo/MicroFlo).

 # Notes

 ## TODO